SAMANTHA'S STORY

 Samantha’s 2-1-1 agent helped her secure shelter at a New Haven shelter called Columbus House.
 Adjusting to her new environment had its challenges but Samantha had a sense of hope, and she kept taking action for herself and her boys.

-Samantha got connected with a CAN Case Manager through United Way of Greater New Haven who encouraged her enroll her sons in an Early Head Start program.
+Samantha got connected with a CAN Case Manager through United Way of Greater New Haven who encouraged her to enroll her sons in an Early Head Start program.
 This program was facilitated by Elizabeth Celotto Child Care Center where they provide free child care if the parent wishes to pursue their education.

 A bit apprehensive to leave her sons in a new environment at first, Samantha was invited to take a tour of the facility.
 She was soon after convinced that this was the right place for her children.
 And with only two more classes left to earn her diploma, Samantha enrolled herself into high school as well.